Web-Native Game Distribution in 2026: Portals, Revenue & Playbook

 Poki, CrazyGames, Coolmath Games, Y8, Kongregate, itch.io (HTML5 section), Game Distribution, and a long tail of regional portals (Crazy Games BR, Y8 Latin America, several Asia-Pacific portals).
 Poki and CrazyGames in particular have grown into substantial discovery surfaces with their own internal recommendation algorithms and revenue-share economics that compete favourably with mobile ad networks for ad-driven titles.

-A snapshot of the leading portals in 2026:
+A snapshot of the leading portals in 2026, restricted to terms and audience figures each platform actually publishes:

 Embedded distribution

-TikTok mini-games (open since 2023, now a significant install driver for hyper-casual titles), Snapchat Snap Games, Instagram in-feed playables, ad-network playables that double as distribution (Mintegral, IronSource, Liftoff Playable).
+TikTok mini games — which TikTok’s developer documentation describes as launching “directly in TikTok without downloading them” and lists as live in markets including the US, Japan, Indonesia, Turkey, Saudi Arabia, Thailand, Brazil, Malaysia, the Philippines and Vietnam — plus Snapchat Snap Games, Instagram in-feed playables, and ad-network playables that double as distribution (Mintegral, IronSource, Liftoff Playable).
 The line between “playable ad” and “embedded game” continues to blur, and the publishers who lean into this hybrid get distribution as a by-product of their UA spend.
 For publishers building specifically on Telegram, TikTok, and Messenger — where the game lives inside the messaging thread — we broke out the instant-games channel playbook in detail.

 First-party web